JamesRCall/CS2300-Database-Project/README.md

 We don't have one of those... but it would be cool!

 ## Authors
-- James Callender - Main Developer
+- James Callender - Lead Developer
+- Shem De Leon - Developer & Tester
 - Diego Acosta - Developer
-- Shem De Leon - Developer
 - Ryan Kluesner - Developer

 Thanks to everyone who has contributed to this project with suggestions, code contributions, and bug reports.